Discover One Of The Best Nutritious Drink Suitable For Diabetics

 9. Citrus Fruit

 Studies show that people with diabetes tend to have lower levels of vitamin C in their bodies, so an antioxidant-packed citrus fruit is a great snack choice.
-It may seem quicker to get your C from a pill, but since fruit is low in fat and high in fiber, it's a better choice.
+It may seem quicker to get your C from a pill, but since fruit is low in fat and high in fibre, it's a better choice.

 10. Salmon or mackerel

 Heart disease strikes people with diabetes twice as often as it does people without diabetes, according to the American Diabetes Association.
-Diets high in omega-3 fatty acids —the "good fat" in cold-water fish such as wild Alaskan salmon, sardines, and Atlantic mackerel— can help lower artery-clogging LDL cholesterol and triglycerides while raising levels of HDL (good) cholesterol.
+Diets high in omega-3 fatty acids—the "good fat" in cold-water fish such as wild Alaskan salmon, sardines, and Atlantic mackerel—can help lower artery-clogging LDL cholesterol and triglycerides while raising levels of HDL (good) cholesterol.

-11. Fiber-rich foods
+11. Fibre-rich foods

-Rather than try to figure out exactly how much fiber is in different foods, focus on trying to get a total of 13 daily servings of a mixture of fruits, vegetables, beans, brown rice, and whole grain pastas, cereals, and breads.
+Rather than try to figure out exactly how much fibre is in different foods, focus on trying to get a total of 13 daily servings of a mixture of fruits, vegetables, beans, brown rice, and whole grain pastas, cereals, and breads.

 12. Legumes